Episodes

 17. Fanny Kemble, Part One

-Fanny Kemble's performances would help to change the role of women on the American stage, and her stay in Philadelphia would have a transformative effect on her own life story, as well.
+The actress would help to change the role of women on the American stage, and her visit to Philadelphia would have a transformative effect on her own life.

 Episode page